fortrabbit/docs/13.dns/aname-alias-records.md

 ---
 reviewed: 2024-12-05 11:28:02
-naviTitle: ANAME/ALIAS records
+naviTitle: ANAME / ALIAS records
-title: ANAME / Apex records
+title: ANAME / ALIAS records
 navigation.excerpt: Serve Apex domains with fortrabbit
-lead: To serve apex domain directly special domain providers allow ALIAS or ANAME records to resolve host names to IPs.
+lead: To serve apex domain directly some domain providers allow ALIAS or ANAME records to resolve host names to IPs.
+It is sometimes called CNAME flattening.
+The host name is resolved to an IP.
 hideExamples: yes
 links:
   - title: Domain intro